ganyang0720/FD-YOLO/README.md

 ## DATASETS：

-the VisDrone2019 dataset is available at VISDRONE (aiskyeye.com)

-the CARPK dataset is available at https://lafi.github.io/LPN/
+the AIZOO dataset is available at https://github.com/AIZOOTech/FaceMaskDetection

-the UAVDT dataset is available at https://sites.google.com/view/grli-uavdt
+the RFDM dataset is available at https://github.com/X-zhangyang/Real-World-Masked-Face-Dataset